braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/amazon_personalize/amazon_personalize.md

 nav_title: Amazon Personalize
 article_title: Amazon Personalize
 alias: /partners/amazon_personalize/
-description: "This article outlines a reference architecture for and integration between Braze and Amazon Personalize."
+description: "This article outlines a reference architecture for and integration between Braze and Amazon Personalize.
+This article will help you understand the use cases Amazon Personalize offers, the data it works with, how to configure the service, and how to integrate this with Braze."
 page_type: partner
 search_tag: Partner
 ---